|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Students who withdraw from classes by the end of term's drop/add period (the end of the second week of the fall and spring semesters and summer session) will have the courses deleted from their rosters.
 This will relieve them of academic responsibility and in many instances financial responsibility associated with the course.

 Students who withdraw from classes after the drop/add period are responsible for full payment of all tuition and fees.
 Unpaid tuition balances may be referred for collection and students held liable for paying all associated collection costs and/or legal fees.

 Continuing Student Registration

-Continuing Student Registration is the period in which all currently enrolled, matriculated students are required to register Each semester, currently enrolled students receive a mailed brochure that outlines the registration schedule and contains important information regarding advising.
-A deferred tuition payment plan is available for students who register for the fall or spring semesters during this period.
+Continuing Student Registration is the period in which all currently enrolled, matriculated students are required to register Each semester, currently enrolled students are mailed a brochure that outlines the registration schedule and contains important information regarding advising.
+An installment tuition payment plan is available for students who register for the fall or spring semesters during this period.
 See Tuition and Fees section of the Bulletin as well as the printed Class Schedule for payment information.

 Please note the following important information with respect to continuing registration for matriculated students (graduates and undergraduates) enrolled in the current semester:

 · Continuing, matriculated students (graduates and undergraduates) may continue to register beyond these dates but must register for their next semester by stated deadlines or risk a late registration penalty.
 Generally, they must be registered for the spring semester no later than the last day of the fall semester and for the fall semester by July 31.
 See the Continuing Student Registration brochure, Registration Dates & Information, and the Class Schedule for the specific deadlines each spring and fall semester.